IvLabs/resources/embedded-systems/README.md

 ## Forums, Trade Magazines etc

 * [EEVBlog](https://www.youtube.com/user/EEVblog): Excellent video blog for Electronics Design.
-The host Dave Jones covers various electronics topics as well as tears down different devices and explains what's inside.
+The host, Dave Jones, covers various electronics topics as well as tears down different devices and explains what's inside.
 * [Embedded.com](https://www.embedded.com/): The go to trade magazine for embedded systems.
 Covers everything from current economic trends to new design techniques.

 ## Tips

 * When learning about embedded systems, try to explore atleast 2-3 controllers.
-* Keep an eye for similarities between different controllers.
+* Keep an eye on similarities between different controllers.
-* Search for and read application notes for microcontroller manufacturers and vendors.
+* Search for and read application notes from microcontroller manufacturers and vendors.
 * Most manufacturers have a wealth of reference projects with schematics and documents on their websites.
 Take a look at those instead of hobby electronics sites.